 A controller responds to input by changing a view or model.
 A common type of controller is driven with a Graphical User Interface, which uses things like menus, fields, and buttons so that a human can click stuff to get things done.
-Read more about Facet: Administration for a more detailed discussion.
+Read more about GUI with Flask-Admin for a more detailed discussion.

 A different type of controller is an API, which is typically used by other software (rather than a human) to make the application do something.
-Read more about Facet: REST for a more detailed discussion.
+Read more about API with Flask-RESTful for a more detailed discussion.